lpkg/WMMSE-deep-unfolding/README.md

 ## Reference

-<a id='ourpaper'></a> [1] L. Pellaco, M. Bengtsson, J. Jaldén, "Deep weighted MMSE downlink beamforming," submitted to ICASSP 2021.
+<a id='ourpaper'></a> [1] L. Pellaco, M. Bengtsson, J. Jaldén, "Deep weighted MMSE downlink beamforming," accepted at ICASSP 2021.

 <a id='WMMSE_Shi'></a> [2] Q. Shi, M. Razaviyayn, Z. Luo and C. He, "An Iteratively Weighted MMSE Approach to Distributed Sum-Utility Maximization for a MIMO Interfering Broadcast Channel," in IEEE Transactions on Signal Processing, vol. 59, no. 9, pp. 4331-4340, Sept.
 2011, doi: 10.1109/TSP.2011.2147784.